Nike-Inc/wingtips/README.md

 <a name="servlet_filter_info"></a>
 #### Is your application running in a Servlet-based framework?

-If your application is running in a Servlet environment (e.g. Spring Boot, Spring MVC, Jersey, raw Servlets, etc) then this entire lifecycle can be handled by a Servlet `Filter`.
+If your application is running in a Servlet environment (e.g. Spring Boot w/ Spring MVC, raw Spring MVC, Jersey, raw Servlets, etc) then this entire lifecycle can be handled by a Servlet `Filter`.
 We've created one for you that's ready to drop in and go - see the [wingtips-servlet-api](wingtips-servlet-api/README.md) Wingtips plugin module library for details.
 That plugin module is also a good resource to see how the code for a production-ready implementation of this library might look.